ChunkanYu/GQL-RedChem/Davis_and_Skodje_Model/README.md

 * the detailed solution
 * the QSSA solution
 * the ILDM solution
-* the GQL solution with 0th order and 1st order approximation
+* the GQL solution with 0th order approximation